 Belmont University and the School of Occupational Therapy are committed to the success of each of our occupational therapy students and graduates.
 The process for measuring success is determined by a number of different methods.
 Program evaluation looks at student retention and graduation rates, pass rates on National Board for Certification of Occupational Therapy (NBCOT) exam, and employment placement.
-Program performance data on the NBCOT National Certification Exam for all schools is available on the NBCOT website and is summarized below for Belmont's OTD program.
+Program performance data on the NBCOT National Certification Exam for all schools is available on the NBCOT website.

 Student Retention and Graduation Rates